Introduction-

 Section 15 of the Indian Negotiable Instruments Act, 1881 defines an endorsement as "When the maker or holder of a negotiable instrument signs the same otherwise than as such maker, for the purpose of negotiation, on the back or face thereofo or on a slip of paper annexed thereto, or signs for the same purpose

-a stamped paper intended to be completed as a negotiable instrument, he is said to endorse the same, and is called
+a stamped paper intended to be completed as a negotiable instrument, he is said to endorse the same, and is called the endorser'".

 Who can Endorse and Instrument?